GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ---
-title: Setting up the jDataPortal
+title: Setting Up the jDataPortal
 layout: custom
 keywords: [portal, connection, override, command]
 description: The jDataPortal is a powerful Interject function that not only allows users to customize the connection to an Interject Data Portal.
 In addition to establishing a connection to a Portal, users can also override certain parameters of the Portal to customize their reporting needs.